rails/rails/guides/source/active_model_basics.md

 person.valid?                        # => raises ActiveModel::StrictValidationFailed
 ```

-### ActiveModel::Naming
+### Naming

-Naming adds a number of class methods which make the naming and routing
+`ActiveModel::Naming` adds a number of class methods which make the naming and routing
 easier to manage.
 The module defines the `model_name` class method which
 will define a number of accessors using some `ActiveSupport::Inflector` methods.